Many concerns revolve around safety when it comes to consuming raw meat, even for dogs. Here are some answers.

 Imagine taking a healthy, strong wolf from the wild and feeding it only kibble.
 That’s like eating a 5-star meal every day with small but nutritious portions to eating processed, artificial food like McDonald’s.
 Think of all the health problems that would cause your body.
 Since kibble was mass-produced in the ’50s, dog owners did not know any better but to feed their beloved pets cheap, easy, chemically processed foods.
 With this, dogs had no choice but to adapt and adjust to their commercially produced diets to survive.
 Since then, there have been tremendous amounts of research done on the harmful effects of kibble, and as dog owners, we should know better!
 Along with this came a long list of health issues, the development of allergies, and even cancer.

 This species-appropriate diet is also known as the BARF model, which stands for Biologically Appropriate Raw Feeding or Bones And Raw Food.
-Dogs are designed to eat and will benefit the most from the nutrients a raw diet provides.
+Dogs are designed to eat and benefit the most from the nutrients a raw diet provides.
 The most important thing about a raw diet is that it must be complete and balanced.
-80 percent of a raw food diet should be muscle meat but should also contain organs and bones for added nutrients.
-The other 19 percent must include vegetables to maintain the right alkaline and acidity levels.
+Eighty percent of a raw food diet should be muscle meat and contain organs and bones for added nutrients.
+The other 19 percent must include vegetables to maintain the proper alkaline and acidity levels.
 The remaining 1 percent should require added supplements like fish oil and vitamins.

 The Benefits That Come With A Raw Dog Food Diet

 Switching your dog to a raw diet will transform them completely!
 Here are just a few benefits:

 - Reduced Allergies: Dogs in the wild never had allergies!
 Most dogs develop allergies from processed foods like kibble.
 A natural raw food diet will eliminate most reactions without any preservatives, additives, or chemical flavoring, and a natural raw food diet will eliminate most reactions!